jamro/yova/docs/config.md

 ### Speech Detection
 - Adjust `min_speech_length` based on your speaking style
 - Lower `silence_amplitude_threshold` values make the system more sensitive to quiet speech
-- Higher `audio_buffer_age` values allow longer audio retention but use more memory

 ## Troubleshooting